Boddumamidi

-Boddumamidi is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Boddumamidi is a village in Donkarayi Mandal Alluri Sitharama Raju district in the state of Andhra Pradesh in India.

 Demographics

 As per the 2011 Indian census, the village had a population of 180, out of which 89 were male and 91 were female.
 Population of children below 6 years of age were 14%.
 The literacy rate of the village is 39%.